 Locations of trees within the Study Area were recorded using a handheld GPS unit with sub-meter accuracy.
-Each tree was given an aluminum tree tag with a unique identification number or GIS given identification number is tree was not accessible which is included in Appendix A.
+Each tree was given an aluminum tree tag with a unique identification number which is included in Appendix A.

 Diameter was calculated for surveyed trees by measuring the trunk diameter at two (2) feet above grade.
 Total diameter for multi-trunked trees was calculated by measuring each individual trunk and calculating the sum total of trunk diameters.
 In cases where multi-trunked trees had more than five main trunks, only the five largest trunks were measured.
 In cases where an irregular buttress or bulge occurred at two (2) feet above ground, measurements were taken above or below the irregular feature in order to best represent the size of the tree.
 In cases where homeowner fences prevented access to the trunk of the tree, diameter of the trunk was estimated.